Skip to navigation Skip to content

 See Change of circumstance for Farm Household Allowance (FHA) to action the reassessment SSP.

-The SSP should show a zero rate period for the time the customer was out of the country.
+The SSP should show a zero rate period for the time the customer was outside Australia.
 The correct rate should apply from date of return to Australia.

 Record the details on a DOC.